- Search The Registry

 - My Account

 Maxwell Lemuel Roach was born in Newland, N.C., to Alphonse and Cressie Roach.
-His family moved to Brooklyn, when he was 4 years old.
-A player piano left by the previous NY tenants gave Roach his musical introduction and he started to play bugle in parade orchestras at a young age.
-His mother was a gospel singer, which led to Roach, at 10, to play drums in some gospel bands.
-Roach performed his first big-time gig in New York City at the age of 16, substituting for Sonny Greer with the Duke Ellington Orchestra.
+His family moved to Brooklyn when he was four years old.
+A player piano left by the previous NY tenants gave Roach his musical introduction, and he started to play bugle in parade orchestras at a young age.
+His mother was a gospel singer, which led Roach, at 10, to play drums in some gospel bands.
+Roach performed his first big-time gig in New York City at 16, substituting for Sonny Greer with the Duke Ellington Orchestra.

 He had two children, Daryl and Maxine, from his first marriage with Mildred Roach.
 In 1954, he met singer Barbara Jai (Johnson) and had another son, Raoul Jordu.
 In 1960, he composed the “We Insist! - Freedom Now” suite with lyrics by Oscar Brown Jr., after being invited to contribute to commemorations of the 100th anniversary of the Emancipation Proclamation.
 Using his musical abilities to comment on the African American experience was a significant part of his career.
 Because of this, Roach was blacklisted by the American recording industry for a period in the 1960s.

 In 1972, he joined the faculty of the University of Massachusetts at Amherst.
-Not content to expand on the musical territory he had already become known for, Roach spent the decades of the 1980s and 1990s continually finding new ways to express his musical expression and presentation.
+Not content to expand on the musical territory he had already known for, Roach spent the decades of the 1980s and 1990s continually finding new ways to express his musical expression and presentation.
 In the early 1980s, he began presenting solo concerts, proving that this multi-percussion instrument, in the hands of such a great master, could fulfill the demands of solo performance and be entirely satisfying to an audience.
 He created memorable compositions in these concerts.
-A solo record was released by Bay State, a Japanese label.
-One of these solo concerts also includes a filming of a recording date for "Chattahoochee Red," featuring his working quartet with Odean Pope, Cecil Bridgewater, and Calvin Hill.
+Bay State, a Japanese label, released a solo record.
+One of these solo concerts also includes filming a recording date for "Chattahoochee Red," featuring his working quartet with Odean Pope, Cecil Bridgewater, and Calvin Hill.

-He was awarded the Harvard Jazz Master, given eight honorary doctorate degrees, including degrees awarded by the University of Bologna, Italy, and Columbia University.
+He was awarded the Harvard Jazz Master's and eight honorary doctorate degrees, including degrees awarded by the University of Bologna, Italy, and Columbia University.
 He worked with many of the greatest jazz musicians in the world.
-He is widely considered one of the most important drummers in the history of jazz.
-Max Roach died on August 16, 2007 at his home.
+He is widely considered one of the most important drummers in jazz history.
+Max Roach died on August 16, 2007, at his home.